angchester/DSA4262_2510_cookbooked/README.md

 # Setting up
 Do follow these steps to ensure that the model can run smoothly **Machine Setup**
+1) For AWS users:
-1) If you are running on AWS instance, start a new instance.
-We recommend to use a machine at least M4.4LARGE with at least 50GB SSD.
+Start a new instance.
+We recommend using a machine with at least `m4.4xlarge` specifications and `50 GB SSD` storage.
+2) For local users:
-2) If you are running locally, ensure that you have Python Version $\geq$ 3.10 installed.
+Ensure that you have Python Version $\geq$ 3.10 installed.

 **_Cloning Repository_**

-To clone the repository into your device, you can run the following command.
+To clone the repository to your device, run

 ```bash
 git clone https://github.com/angchester/DSA4262_2510_cookbooked.git
 ```
-If cloned successfully, you should see folder DSA4262_2510_cookbooked being created.
+If cloned successfully, you should see folder `DSA4262_2510_cookbooked` created.

 **_Install Software/Packages_**
 1) Installing pip

-If you are using an AWS instance, run the following command to install pip.
-If you are running locally, you should have pip installed with Python.
+If you are using an AWS instance, run the following command to install pip and essential packages
 ```bash
 sudo apt update && sudo apt upgrade -y && sudo apt install -y git python3 python3-pip python3-venv
 ```
-A pop-up might appear in AWS instance, just select Ok to proceed.
+A pop-up might appear in AWS instance, select Ok to continue.

 2) Installing required packages